 Stem Cell Therapy Treatments for Sports Injuries

 Sports injuries are one of the most rapidly developing areas of adult stem cell investigations.
-There are many types of sports injury.
+There are many types of sports injuries.
 Various injuries have various treatments and outcomes.
-Adult stem cells are being investigated to speed healing, reduce scarring/fibrosis, heal structures that previously could not be healed and relieve pain.
+Adult stem cells are being investigated to speed healing, reduce scarring/fibrosis, heal structures that previously could not be healed, and relieve pain.

 The FAQ section below is designed to help you gain a greater understanding of the use of adult stem cells for Sports Injuries and offer a framework for evaluating if stem cell treatment is a potential step for you or your loved one.

 A:There are many types of sports injuries.
 Sports injuries can involve almost any area of the body.

 We can group most sports injuries into five categories: